-Read the Manchester Histories case study here or p.12 of Parallel Narratives over these last months, and the ways they have been expressed and felt shine a light on the ways these principle-driven actions have shimmered into people's consciousness, implicitly and explicitly.
+Read the Manchester Histories case study here or p.12 of Parallel Narratives

+The ways they have been expressed and felt shine a light on how principle-driven actions have shimmered into people's consciousness, knowingly or not.
 This gives us a sense of how art-making and health-making might be simultaneously bound up in each other and might just lead to more caring communities.

 If antisocial societies cause antisocial behaviour, conversely, creativity is a powerful force through which more connected communities might produce proactive, constructively critical and sociable behaviour.
-The treatment of the families of the 96 people killed and 766 injured in the Hillsborough134 disaster in 1989, abuse by The Sun tabloid newspaper, and the decades it has taken for legal redress - this is antisocial.
-The pursuit of cost efficiencies and profit resulting in the flammable cladding used on Grenfell Tower, resulting in the appalling loss of 72 lives, was a form of systemic antisocial behaviour perpetrated by those with vested interest in profit.
-134 Hillsborough disaster. https://en.wikipedia.org/wiki/Hillsborough_disaster 131 Wilkinson R. & Pickett K. The poison of inequality was behind last summer's riots.
-The Guardian online, 2012. https://www.theguardian.com/commentisfree/2012/aug/05/riots-inequality-poverty-self-esteem 132 Ibid, online.
+The treatment of the families of the 96 people killed and 766 injured in the Hillsborough134 disaster in 1989, including abuse by The Sun tabloid newspaper, and the decades it has taken for legal redress this is antisocial.
+The pursuit of cost efficiencies, resulting in the flammable cladding used on Grenfell Tower, which led to the appalling loss of 72 lives, was a form of systemic antisocial behaviour perpetrated by those with vested interest in profit.

+134 Hillsborough disaster. https://en.wikipedia.org/wiki/Hillsborough_disaster